 How do you roast coffee?

 Here at Counter Culture, we adhere to a simple formula: great green coffee + the right amount of heat + the right amount of time = great roasted coffee.
 There are a range of different styles and approaches to roasting.
 Just as you can cook a steak in a hot pan, on a grill, in the broiler, in the oven, or even sous vide, likewise, different roasting “machines” can range from a cast iron skillet to fully automated, stainless steel convection ovens.
-(We don’t think anyone is trying sous vide yet, but it could be fertile ground for exploration.)
 Regardless of approach, the cook/roaster tries to judge the product’s progress and how “done” the beans are based on an assortment of visual, smell, and temperature queues.

 Counter Culture roasts on big industrial machines that tumble the beans inside a heated drum.
 All of our machines are run manually, meaning there is a human manipulating each batch and determining how the roast runs.
 Our machines offer fairly precise information on how much heat is being introduced to the roasting process and how the coffee is reacting, but the dynamics in each machine vary tremendously.
 So, while precision and consistency are aided by the sophistication of our equipment, our success is heavily dependent upon the experience of the roaster—meaning how well-versed they are at interpreting queues and how familiar they are with the equipment they are working on.